Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 The view was quite amazing to look at because behind it was the setting sun, and in front of us were the giant elephants.
 Such a mesmerizing sight!
 They were drinking water from the water hole that our jeep crossed by when I started the afternoon Jhirna Zone Safari.
 I could also hear the sound of peacocks in the region.

-Ending the Jim Corbett Jhirna Zone Safari with the last few hopes
+How’s the Jim Corbett Jhirna Zone Safari Experience?

 Exiting Jhirna Zone